In this article we show you how to push customized data to babelConnect. We'll cover the following topics:

 - Now click on edit again and authorize the user password.
 If it worked you'll receive a message that the authentication was successful

-So the global event would be Call bridged and the trigger that can be used is "Call is inbound".
+The global Automation would be Call bridged and the trigger that can be used is "Call is inbound".
 The action is "Push data to an agent."

 You can get very creative when it comes to the data section.
 Any expression that has a value at this point in your call-flow can be printed and used.